knative/docs/docs/eventing/samples/kafka/channel/README.md

 * A username and password.
 * The type of SASL mechanism you wish to use.
 For example; `PLAIN`, `SCRAM-SHA-256` or `SCRAM-SHA-512`.

+!!! note
-**NOTE:** It is recommended to also enable TLS.
+    It is recommended to also enable TLS.
 If you enable this, you will also need the `ca.crt` certificate as described in the previous section.

 #### SASL secret